 Who, Me?
-How I'm Inadvertently Contributing to Gender Inequity in the Workplace by Brett Weisel
+How I'm Inadvertently Contributing to Gender Inequity in the Workplace by Brett Weisel, Associate Director of Capacity Building and Training, Campaign for Tobacco-Free Kids

 I've worked in the social sector for nearly 10 years.
 My career in advocacy and policy has given me an opportunity to work with both domestic and international organizations on a variety of policy issues.
 I'm an advocate by trade-my job is to promote policies that, at least in my opinion, advance the common good.